lotterlab/lotterlab.github.io/_pages/about.md

 This research builds upon our experience in developing FDA-cleared products that have been used across millions of patients.
 For a list of recent publications, please see [Google Scholar](https://scholar.google.com/citations?user=NaSe78YAAAAJ&hl=en).

 <u>Joining the lab</u>: We accept graduate students across Harvard and MIT.
-We are especially affiliated with the Harvard [BIG](https://dbmi.hms.harvard.edu/education/phd-program/big-phd-track), Harvard [Biophysics](https://biophysics.fas.harvard.edu/), and Harvard-MIT [HST](https://hst.mit.edu/) PhD programs.
+We are especially affiliated with the Harvard [BIG](https://dbmi.hms.harvard.edu/education/phd-program/big-phd-track), Harvard [Biophysics](https://biophysics.fas.harvard.edu/), Harvard [AIM](https://bmiphd.hms.harvard.edu/aim-track/welcome-to-aim), and Harvard-MIT [HST](https://hst.mit.edu/) PhD programs.

 <font size="5"><i>Located at the Dana-Farber Cancer Institute and Harvard Medical School.</i></font>